Tekhunt/datahack/docs/readme.md

 ## Getting Started

 ### Installation
-To run this project locally, you'll need Python and the following libraries:
+To run this project locally, you'll need Python and all the dependencies in the requirements.txt file

-- pandas
-- numpy
-- scikit-learn
-- matplotlib
-- seaborn